Leave a Message

 Noise LevelLibrary Quiet

-Brown Study is the benchmark for remote work in North Seattle — the layout is designed for individual focus, with seating configurations that minimize distraction and a noise level that genuinely approximates a library.
-The WiFi is consistently fast and the outlets are everywhere.
+Brown Study is the benchmark for remote work in North Seattle.
+The layout is designed for individual focus, with seating configurations that minimize distraction and a noise level that genuinely approximates a library.
+The WiFi is consistently fast and the outlets are distributed throughout the seating area.
 If you have a deadline, a code review due, or a document that needs uninterrupted hours, this is the destination.
-It sits near the U-District, making it accessible from Green Lake, Wallingford, and Roosevelt without significant commute.
+It sits near the U-District, making it accessible from Green Lake, Wallingford, and Roosevelt without a significant commute.

 Jewel Box Cafe

-Best For: Casual Client Meetings & Working Lunches
+Best For: Casual Client Meetings and Working Lunches

 WiFiReliable